The current BAPM Nursing Rep is Diane Keeling (2020-23).

 ANNP Career framework

 BAPM is currently developing a career framework for ANNPs.
-This working group is chaired by Jo Hodson and is expecting to publish the framework later in 2019.
+This working group is chaired by Jo Hodson and is expecting to publish the framework later in 2020.
 Earlier this year BAPM undertook a survey of ANNPs to find out more about their career history and goals.
-The survey results are being used to inform the career framework and will also be published separately.
+The survey results were written up in an article for Infant Journal.

 Other relevant nursing groups: